Is your business ready to go global?

 Tell us your shipping needs

-How To Make Facilities More Sustainable
+How To Make Facilities More Sustainable In Asia Pacific

-By FedEx | First published: December 29, 2022 Updated: December 21, 2023
+By FedEx | First published: December 29, 2022 Updated: December 22, 2023

 One of the most important challenges we face today is how to secure a sustainable future for communities and our planet.
 From reducing emissions to switching to cleaner energy sources, there are many ways to be kinder to the environment.

-Sustainable construction includes the use of sustainable building materials and construction techniques including lighting, ventilation, insulation, water recycling, energy efficiency and renewable power generation.
-With facilities in Asia Pacific, the Middle East and Africa located in some of the world’s hottest and most extreme climates – from subtropical conditions to desert terrain – this is even more critical to get right.
+With facilities in Asia Pacific located in some of the world’s hottest and most extreme climates – from subtropical conditions to year-round sun – this is even more critical to get right.

 FedEx sorting hub building against blue sky backdrop

-Whether it’s a newly-built or existing facility in need of an upgrade, the use of sustainable materials and features that help conserve natural resources, power or electricity is non-negotiable.
+Whether it’s a newly-built or an existing facility in need of an upgrade, the use of sustainable materials and features that help conserve natural resources, power or electricity is non-negotiable.

-Our latest facility in Victoria, Australia reduces impact on the environment with energy-saving LED lighting, and collects and reuses rainwater on site.
+For example, our facility in Victoria, Australia reduces impact on the environment with energy-saving LED lighting, and collects and reuses rainwater on site.
 It’s also strategically located to help deliver to surrounding suburban and remote areas, saving the emissions it would require to transport packages over long distances from a hub further away.

 Also in Australia, our Adelaide Gateway uses 100% LED lighting to save more than 50% kW per year versus traditional lighting.
 Equivalent to a 4-star environmental Australian rating, the facility is also equipped with EV charging provisions and scalability.

-3. Incheon Gateway, South Korea
+Incheon Gateway, South Korea

-It offers enhanced capabilities for local businesses looking to access international markets, and supports the growing demand for e-commerce and cold-chain shipments.
-This advanced automated facility can now sort up to 12,000 packages per hour.
+Our sustainable facility at Incheon Airport, South Korea offers enhanced capabilities for local businesses looking to access international markets and support the growing demand for e-commerce and cold-chain shipments.

 A green roof reduces heat flow and energy consumption.
 And finally, 100% LED lighting helps save more than 22,000kW per year.

-4. Clark Gateway, Philippines
+Clark Gateway, Philippines

+The FedEx Clark Gateway was launched in September 2021 to provide Philippines customers with greater connectivity and reliable shipping to the US, Europe and Asia.
 Equipped with state-of-the-art technology, the 17,000-square-meter facility enables faster processing with the capability to sort 9,000 parcels per hour.
 It also has a high-tech cold storage facility for varying temperature-sensitive shipments.

 Large FedEx facility with FedEx sign